jmeehan16/sstore-doc/source/deploy.rst

 - Default: true
 - Permitted Type: boolean
 - Enables the weak recovery mechanism, which only logs the "border" stored transactions that exist at the beginning of a workflow.
+If not enabled, then strong recovery is used instead.

 **global.sstore_frontend_trigger**: